Dian01811/Dian01811.GitHub.io/index.md

 <strong>Mar 12, 2024: Ji gave a talk presentation on a new europium in apatite-plagioclase oxybarometer at the Lunar and Planetary Science Conference.</strong>

-<strong>Nov 3,2023: Ji’s paper on apatite-melt trace element partitioning was accepted for publication in Geochimica et Cosmochimia Acta!</strong>
+<strong>Nov 3,2023: Ji’s paper on apatite-melt trace element partitioning was accepted for publication in <em>Geochimica et Cosmochimia Acta</em>!</strong>

 <strong>Agu 15, 2023: Ji was awarded the Chair’s Fellowship by Department of Earth, Environmental and Planetary Sciences Rice University.</strong>